“Before we can install the new counter, we'll have to rip up all this old linoleum, and possibly replace some of the underlying floor. ”

 Linoleum is a floor covering that's used mostly to cover kitchen and bathroom floors.
 It comes in large rolls and is glued to the floor.

 This expression is useful for listing more than one action.
 The actions that come after "possibly" are less certain than the ones that come before:

 I think I'll sell the piano, and possibly the bike too.

 "Replacing" something means getting rid of an old thing and getting a new one instead.
-You replace machines and machine parts that are old or broken.
+You replace things like:

 Something that is covered and hidden by something else can be described as "the underlying ___".